So you just received your BSF egg jar! And now you're wondering what to do next. Here are some steps I did, even when I didn't have everything ready.

 I realized pulling the cotton out and dabbing may not be the best idea.
 Because when you pull it out, there may be some eggs, little hatchlings or the rice bran dropping here and there.
 You just don't know which because they are so small and may have similar color.
 This could lead to loss in number as they may be scattered out of your growing area.
 So one thing I recommend here is to gather them in one place and let the larvae do the work moving out.

 #2.
 Closing Lid Too Tightly

 Secondly, I closed the lid too tightly.
 This is visible by the water droplets condensed under the lid the next day I visited them.
-And the little cream larvae moving out of the black boxes.
+And the little cream larvae moving out of the small black containers.
 I even wrapped cling wrap around the bigger container that held those trays to partly keep ants away and the anticipated bad smell contained.
 Surely this is too much protection and a beginner's over-protective syndrome.
 I then replaced them lids with breathable cloth.

 #3.
 Some Impatience

 Some impatience kicked in on that day as I was not seeing many larvae growing.
 But spotting some bigger ones moving did give me some hope.
 I did think may be the supplier gave me fewer eggs as I didn't weigh it at all.
 But trust the process, practicing patience is key here.
-And the results in the next few days might just overwhelm you.
+And the results in the next few days might just surprise you.